xwrs/chdemo/README.md

 7. Go to Grafana->Containers uptime dashboard to verify that panel is (or was) in Alerting state
 8. Repeat step 5 to check if service has recovered
 9. Repeat steps 6 and 8 to verify behavior multiple times

+## Note
+Container uptime metric was chosen in favor to container status to capture even fastest restarts.
+Current implementation of custom service recovers in less than 1s, so Telegraf is not able top capture `restarting` state.
+Task was completed using Docker Input Plugin.

+In real life I would rather use synthetic monitoring of health endpoints to have more control over how data is stored to the metric storage as Docker Input Plugin has it's own limitations